JonasKoziorek/thesis/README.md

 # Contents

 This repository contains text and code of my bachelor's thesis.
 I am a student at VSB-TUO, Czechia.
 My major is Computational and Applied mathematics.
 The thesis deals with the area of mathematics called dynamical systems.
+To run examples of the code, see `DDS/examples`.

 # Information about the thesis